ryancog/ProffieConfig/README.md

 The tool is fairly straightforward, however it's recommended to read these over to ensure there is no confusion or unexpected issues when using the tool.

 ## To-Do (Non-Exhaustive)
-- Implement Blade Detect and Blade ID
-- Implement SSD1306
-- Implement tooltips for more detailed setting explanation
-- Implement dialog showing current button configuration (depending on prop and `NUM_BUTTONS`)
-- Add a confirmation on close to prevent losing changes
-- Add an option to rearrange preset order
 - Implement interface for `using` syntax (not just the ability to parse)

 ## Gallery